lake-wg/authz/draft-selander-ace-ake-authz.md

 Authentication credentials and communication security used with the domain authenticator is out of scope, except for the need to verify the possession of the private key of PK_V as specified in {{domain-auth}}.

-The authorization server provides to the device the authorization decision for enrollment with the domain authenticator in the form of a CBOR encoded voucher.
+The authorization server provides to the device the authorization decision for enrollment with the domain authenticator in the form of a voucher.
 The authorization server provides information to the domain authenticator about the device, such as the the device's certificate Cert(PK_U).

 The authorization server needs to be available during the execution of the protocol.